 UPDATED Senate President Aquilino Pimentel III calls the attack an insult to the Philippine National Police and calls for the immediate arrest of the killers

-Rappler’s series of investigations documents the drug war as it continues to be fought across the first year of Duterte's presidency
+Rappler’s series of investigations documents the drug war as it continues to be fought across Duterte's presidency

 At least 28 land and environmental defenders were killed in the Philippines in 2016 according to environmental monitor Global Witness